What Is Yoga Nidra? Definitions & Benefits Uncovered

 February 17, 2020

-Last updated : October 26, 2023
+Last updated : September 16, 2024

 What Is Yoga Nidra?

-Yoga Nidra literally means "yogic sleep".
+Yoga Nidra literally means "yogic sleep."
 It is an ancient meditation technique where practitioners enter a deeper state of conscious relaxation, moving awareness from the external world to the internal.

-Yoga Nidra is often described as meditation, but there are some key differences you need to understand before you can enter this profound state of consciousness successfully.
-If you’re still confused about the meaning of yogic sleep, it might be easier to understand it by looking at what it isn't.
-Yoga Nidra is not just:
+Yoga Nidra is often described as meditation, but as you can see in the table above, there are several key differences .
+If you’re still confused about the meaning of yogic sleep, it might be easier to understand it by looking at what Yoga Nidra is not.

 Relaxation

-It has become quite popular to use the term ‘Yoga Nidra’ for any yoga technique that provides relaxation.
+It has become quite popular to use the term "Yoga Nidra" for any yoga technique that provides relaxation.
 This sleep-like begins with relaxation but it goes much further.
 In yogic sleep, relaxation is necessary for the body to heal, repair and grow; but that is not the final goal.
 Rather the aim is to keep the consciousness active and in an observing state, allowing you to connect with the inner world.

 Guided Visualizations